Frequently Asked Questions

 If you are struggling with the material: Check out our tutoring options and/or contact us.

 If you are having difficulty figuring out how to balance your home, school, work and/or college responsibilities: Contact us!
 We have support staff committed to helping you navigate these types of scenarios.

 In short, if something comes up, we typically have a solution to help you but we can’t do this unless you contact us.
 This is so important.
 We are only a phone call, email, or text message away.

-You will need to pay close attention to the drop date deadline of your course to be sure you are dropping before the last date that your course will appear on your transcript.
-You can find this date when you click on “Class Schedule” on your MaineStreet Student Center.
+You will need to pay close attention to the drop date deadline of your course to be sure you are dropping before the last date that a W will appear on your transcript.
+You can find this date when you click on the calendar icon next to your course under “This Week’s Schedule” on your MaineStreet Student Center.

 Absolutely!
 Your parent/guardian is your guidance counselor in this case.
 You only need to submit the Student/Parent Application, and your parent will need to upload certain documents for the Department of Education’s purposes.

 If you choose any of the math or language courses, you are required to either take the UMaine Placement Exam or have completed the required previous course pre-requisite.
 The exam indicates your readiness for the college-level course you chose.
 If the results reveal that another course would be more appropriate for you, we will contact you.

 This is very easy.
 Any student may obtain an unofficial transcript directly from MaineStreet.
 Transcript Directions

 Still have questions?